 Degree Offerings and Requirements

 Transfer students may be considered for acceptance into the second year of the curriculum provided space is available and that students meet all requirements for second year entry.
 To qualify for a possible space in the second year students would need to complete the following courses with a minimum grade of C and a cumulative GPA of at least 3.0: Anatomy & Physiology I & II, General Psychology, Introduction to Sociology, English Composition I and II, Human Growth and Development, Intermediate Algebra or higher, US History or US Government, Abnormal Psychology.
-Application review for transfer students will begin February 1 and applicants can only apply for the fall semester.
-Students who meet the minimum requirements may be invited to campus to complete the application process with a personal interview, but only if space is available.
-Space for transfer students is extremely limited and highly competitive for entry in 2013-2014.
+Application review for transfer students will begin Spring 2014 and applicants can only apply for the fall semester.
+Space for transfer students is extremely limited and highly competitive for entry in 2014-2015.

 Transfer students may also be considered for admission into the freshman year of the program IF the program has not filled with traditional freshman.
 There is no guarantee space will be available for transfer students and applicants may not hear about possible openings until late spring/early summer.